abcdesktopio/docs/opsdocs/docs/architecture.md

 3. User is connecting to his own POD

 	- All JWT are signed with RSA keys.
-	- All desktop's JWT payload are encrypted with RSA keys
+	- All desktop's JWT payload are encrypted with another RSA keys

 ## Services Infrastructure